Carlton Shepherd

 News

-- 📌 New: New paper on control-flow attestation in Computers & Security.
+- New paper on control-flow attestation in Computers & Security.
 We present the first comprehensive look at using control-flow information for building trust in a target platform.
 You can read the paper here.

 - At Newcastle, I am a co-investigator of one of NCSC's Academic Centres of Excellence in Cyber Security Research (ACE-CSR), a part of GCHQ, recognising internationally leading cyber security research.